requireiot/MyDashboard/README.md

 ## Dependencies

-The dashboard software uses a slightly modified version of the Waveshare Arduino driver library for e-Paper displays, included in this repository, the origina Waveshare one is [here](https://github.com/soonuse/epd-library-arduino/tree/master/2.9inch_e-paper_b).
+The dashboard software uses a slightly modified version of the Waveshare Arduino driver library for e-Paper displays, included in this repository, the original Waveshare one is [here](https://github.com/soonuse/epd-library-arduino/tree/master/2.9inch_e-paper_b).

 Text rendering is done with the excellent [TFT_eSPI library](https://github.com/Bodmer/TFT_eSPI), using fonts (in the fonts/ subfolder) generated with the help of the [Squix font converter](https://oleddisplay.squix.ch/).